-However, according to gammaplex package insert, gammaplex 5% (100 ml) is given intravenously at a dose of 300-800 mg/kg (6-16 mL/kg) every 3-4 weeks for managing PI.
+However, according to the Gammaplex package insert, Gammaplex 5% (100 ml) is given intravenously at a dose of 300 to 800 mg/kg (6-16 mL/kg) every 3 to 4 weeks for managing PI.

-Gammaplex 10% (50 ml) is administered intravenously at similar doses but this higher concentration allows a 34% reduction in infusion time without compromising safety and tolerability.
+Gammaplex 10% (50 ml) is administered intravenously at similar doses.
+But this higher concentration allows a 34% reduction in infusion time without compromising safety and tolerability.

 Treatment of Chronic Immune Thrombocytopenic Purpura

-For managing ITP, the initial gammaplex infusion rate is set at 0.5 mg/kg/min (0.005 mL/kg/min) for 15 minutes and increases gradually every 15 minutes to 8 mg/kg/min (0.08 mL/kg/min).
+For managing ITP, the initial gammaplex infusion rate is set at 0.5 mg/kg/min (0.005 mL/kg/min) for 15 minutes and increased gradually every 15 minutes to 8 mg/kg/min (0.08 mL/kg/min).

 Gammaplex Adverse Reactions

-Actually, it was reported that as many as 21% of patients discontinued their immunoglobulin therapy due to adverse reactions (low tolerability) or concerns about product safety.
+According to some reports, as many as 21% of patients discontinued their immunoglobulin therapy due to adverse reactions (low tolerability) or concerns about product safety.

-Gammaplex Adverse Reactions Associated With Subjects With Pi
+Adverse Reactions in Subjects With PI

-Gammaplex Adverse Reactions Associated With Subjects With Itp
+Adverse Reactions in Subjects With ITP

 Managing Gammaplex Side Effects

-Another option can be administering non-steroidal anti-inflammatory drugs (e.g. ibuprofen 10 mg/kg), second-generation antihistamines or corticosteroids.
+Another option can be administering non-steroidal anti-inflammatory drugs (e.g., ibuprofen 10 mg/kg), second-generation antihistamines, or corticosteroids.

 Renal Dysfunction/Failure Adverse Reactions

-However, healthcare authorities including US FDA and clinical experts recommend several precautionary measures to minimize the risk of renal dysfunction or acute renal failure for patients at risk of developing acute renal failure.
+Healthcare authorities, including the FDA and clinical experts, recommend several measures to minimize the risk of renal dysfunction or acute renal failure for at-risk patients.

 Thrombotic Adverse Reactions

-Minimizing Risk Of Thromboembolic Events
+Minimizing Risk of Thromboembolic Events